deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Meaning we need more planets,” Sartori surmised.

-“Mrwrki said the coltainers haven’t been reporting back in the numbers they expected.
+“Mrwrki said the Coltainers haven’t been reporting back in the numbers they expected.
 They think something’s destroying them, probably the Hunters.”

 “That’s not good.”
 Sartori pulled a face.

 “It’s a control software problem, they say.
-Even the very best AI just doesn’t hold a candle to real intelligence, which is why they’ve programmed the coltainers to self-destruct on a hair trigger.
+Even the very best AI just doesn’t hold a candle to real intelligence, which is why they’ve programmed the Coltainers to self-destruct on a hair trigger.
 Better that than let the technology fall into the wrong hands.”

 Sartori sighed.
 “Which means we need more survey ships.
 More *Misfits.”*